AuroraRW/NoSQL/CouchDB/Readme.md

 # Question
 Introduction
 CouchDB is a popular document-type database.
 Since it uses the http protocol and JSON for communications, libraries are easy to create for various programming environments.
-In this assignment, you will use Python to demonstrate access to a CouchDB database.
+In this exercise, you will use Python to demonstrate access to a CouchDB database.
 You will be implementing a simple contact list.
 Requirements